 Education and Information Resources

 ACP supports the optimal practice of medicine by providing opportunities for continuing medical education.
-ACP medical education programs include its annual scientific meeting, Internal Medicine 2013, was held in San Francisco April 11-13.
-Internal Medicine 2014 will be held April 10-11 in Orlando.
+ACP medical education programs include its annual scientific meeting, Internal Medicine 2014, was held in Orlando, Florida April 10-12.
+Internal Medicine 2015 will be held April 30-May 2 in Boston, Massachusetts.

 The Center for Practice Improvement and Innovation helps internal medicine practices achieve quality performance while succeeding in today's health care environment.
 The Center offers practical written guides, practice management tools, and personalized advice.
 The Medical Laboratory Evaluation Program (MLE) offers proficiency testing for laboratories in the United States and abroad.